 Serving your app on a custom domain

 If you do not already have a domain to use, purchase one online from a domain registrar.
 (Search "domain registrar" for some examples.)
-Once you have a domain, follow these steps to use it with your App Engine application:
+Then, click the button below to associate your application with that domain.

 If you set up a wildcard subdomain mapping for your custom domain, then your application serves requests for any subdomain that matches.